Mark Regan MBE is a former England rugby hooker.

 He later moved onto St Brendan’s Old Boys minis, and then played through Bristol’s age group sides.

-His talent and focused attitude were evident as he was selected to represent England 16 Group, 18 Group, Colts, Students, U21s, Emerging Players and England A before winning his first full cap in 1995.
+His talent was evident as he was selected to represent England 16 Group, 18 Group, Colts, Students, U21s, Emerging Players and England A.

-In addition to the glorious 2003 World Cup victory, another career highlight for Mark was touring South Africa with the legendary British Lions in 1997, when they won the series 2-1.
+In addition to the 2003 World Cup victory, another career highlight for Mark was touring South Africa with the legendary British Lions in 1997.

 Not just a star on the international stage, Mark has always been a high quality club man and a consistent favourite with the fans.

-An exceptionally friendly individual, proud and loyal, he made a significant impact on and off the pitch at the clubs that he turned out for.
+An exceptionally friendly individual, proud and loyal, he made a significant impact on and off the pitch.

-Mark Regan started his club career at Bath in 1997 where he played 93 competitive matches including winning Heineken Cup.
+Mark started his club career at Bath in 1997 where he played 93 competitive matches including winning the Heineken Cup.

-He later moved to Leeds Tykes for 4 years where he helped them beat Bath in the Powergen Cup final, before returning to the West Country and his local club Bristol where he played out the rest of his career, helping them finish third in the Premiership.
+He moved to Leeds Tykes for 4 years, where he helped them beat Bath in the Powergen Cup final.
+He ended his career at his local club Bristol, helping them finish third in the Premiership.

-A World Cup winner, Grand Slam winner, Triple Crown winner, Lions series winner and European Cup winner, Regan’s credentials speak for themselves.
+A World Cup, Grand Slam, Triple Crown, Lions series and European Cup winner, Regan’s credentials speak for themselves.

-A personality with flair and full of fun, Mark Regan is a very popular rugby after-dinner speaker where he shares amusing anecdotes from his time at the top of the game.
+A personality with flair and full of fun, Mark Regan is an award-winning rugby speaker.